valdezpa09/homio/README.md

 The homio_light template extends homio_entity to provide dynamic control and status display for light entities.
 It includes a built-in brightness percentage readout and an animated slider (using my-slider-v2) for seamless brightness adjustment.

-This card provides a clean, minimal UI with behavior tailored to typical light use cases.

 Make sure to use the template named homio_light for the custom button card as per the example below

 **Features**